-The backlog appreciation isn’t over at the end of this week as we’ve got more planned for next month.
-You know that game nominated for the ‘most time on the backlog’ category above – well, we want you to attempt to complete it during March and then tell the community all about the experience.
+The backlog appreciation isn’t over at the end of this week as there’s more planned for next month.
+You know that game nominated for the ‘most time on the backlog’ category above – well, how about attempting to complete it during March and then telling the community all about the experience?
 This isn’t about getting a title off your list however, but more about celebrating all of the awesome releases which are part of it.
-Keep an eye on the Livid Lightning site for more details coming soon.
+Keep an eye open for more details coming very soon.

-Thank you to the lovely LightningEllen for being my partner-in-crime for #LoveYourBacklog Week, and to everyone who gets involved!
+Thank you to everyone who’d like to get involved in 2020’s #LoveYourBacklog Week!
 Now go out there and be proud of your backlog – we’re looking forward to hearing all about your game collections.